Praying for Time

-"Praying for Time" is a song written and performed by British singer and songwriter George Michael, released on Epic Records in the United Kingdom and Columbia Records in the United States in 1990.
-It was the first single from his second studio album, Listen Without Prejudice Vol. 1 (1990), spending one week at number one on the US Billboard Hot 100, making it Michael's seventh number one in the US and his last solo single to reach the top of the Hot 100.
+"Praying for Time" is a song written, produced, and performed by English singer and songwriter George Michael, released on Epic Records in the United Kingdom and Columbia Records in the United States in 1990.
+It was the first single from his second studio album, Listen Without Prejudice Vol. 1 (1990), spending one week at number one on the US Billboard Hot 100, and two weeks on the US Cash Box Top 100, making it Michael's seventh number one in the US and his last solo single to reach the top of both charts.
 "Praying for Time" also reached number one in Canada for two weeks, becoming Michael's penultimate number-one solo hit there.
+Its accompanying music video, directed by Michael Borofsky, didn't feature Michael as it only featured the lyrics of the song.

 Release

 The song was Michael's first single in almost two years, entering the UK Singles Chart in August 1990.
 A dark and sombre reflection on social ills and injustice, it was hailed by many critics.
-The single peaked at number six in the UK, but it was his ninth number one on the Billboard Hot 100 in the US.
-The song remained in the Billboard top 40 for ten weeks.
 It was the first song of political motivation he had released as a single since his earliest days with Wham!.

-The song was the first of five released in the UK from the album Listen Without Prejudice Vol. 1, although it was the only one of the quintet to make the UK top 10.
+The song was the first of five released in the UK from the album Listen Without Prejudice Vol. 1, although it was the only one of the quintet to make the UK top 10, peaking at number six.
 As of October 2017, the single sold 140,000 copies in UK.